AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 ## Release 16357 {#release-16357}

-Summarized below are the continuous improvements for maintenance release 16357, which was publicly released on May 29, 2024.
+Summarized below are the continuous improvements for maintenance release 16357, which was publicly released on May 22, 2024.
 The previous maintenance release was release 16145.

-2024.5.0 Feature Activation provides the full feature set for this maintenance release.
+2024.5.0 Feature Activation will provide the full feature set for this maintenance release.
 See the [Experience Manager Releases Roadmap](https://experienceleague.adobe.com/en/docs/experience-manager-release-information/aem-release-updates/update-releases-roadmap) for more information.

-### Enhancements {#enhancements-forms}
+### Enhancements {#enhancements-16357}

 * SITES-19579: Java API to migrate content fragment(s) from one model to the other
 * SITES-19698: [Open API] Create read operation for managing a UI Schema per model in the OpenAPI definition